7 Reasons Why Project Management and Business Analysis Skills Equal Project Success!

 Reduce Rework on Your Projects

 Do it right the first time.
 Wouldn't that be nice?
-Did you know that according to Carnegie Mellon, 25% – 40% of all spending on projects is wasted as a result of re-work1?
+Did you know that according to Carnegie Mellon, 25% – 40% of all spending on projects is wasted as a result of rework1?
 And that 70% – 85% of all project rework costs are due to errors in requirements2?
-The key is to collaborate with your stakeholders and define complete and accurate business requirements at the beginning of the project (business analysis),so the right activities can be implemented throughout the project lifecycle to meet these requirements (project manager).
-If you can wear both hats, not only you can ensure the project is delivered on time and within budget, but you can also bridge the requirements gap between the business line and IT so that everyone is happy with the end result!
+The key is to collaborate with your stakeholders to define complete and accurate business requirements at the beginning of the project (business analysis) so the right activities can be implemented throughout the project lifecycle to meet these requirements (project manager).
+If you can wear both hats, not only you can ensure the project is delivered on time and within budget but you can also bridge the requirements gap between the business line and IT so that everyone is happy with the end result!

 Manage the Project Better from the Start

-Improve Communications Between IT, the Business Team, and the Project Team
+Improve Communications Among IT, the Business Team, and the Project Team

 In addition to all of this, the absence of business analyst know-how could cause a lack of communication between the project's stakeholders (customers, business line, IT, etc.) and overall understanding of what the project's requirements are.
 When this is missing, not only does the project fail to get off the ground or move forward—but essential requirements, changes, and risks could be missed and your project could fail.

 Increases Your Job Security Within Your Organization

 As the economy has tightened, organizations have decreased their project budgets; however, they still need projects to be completed, and combining the role of the project manager and business analyst on projects has been one method to help cut costs without canceling the project altogether.
 A recent survey from BA Times™, a leading authority in the business analysis field, found that an equal number of "project professionals" (a term to encompass both project managers and business analysts) feel that the project manager and business analyst role will be combined on many projects3.
 Unfortunately, the people who don't have both skill sets may be the ones left in the dust when push comes to shove.